Our top pick for

 TTM: trailing 12 months

-There are currently 8.7 million IHS Markit shares held short by investors – that's known as IHS Markit's "short interest".
-This figure is 13.5% down from 10.1 million last month.
+There are currently 17.3 million IHS Markit shares held short by investors – that's known as IHS Markit's "short interest".
+This figure is 46.5% up from 11.8 million last month.

 There are a few different ways that this level of interest in shorting IHS Markit shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against IHS Markit.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against IHS Markit.

 Find out more about how you can short IHS Markit stock.